Pete Bossley: Career

 As a young architect, Bossley set up a practice with fellow graduates a year after completing his studies.
 The firm was first called Pete Bossley Architects, and then became Bossley Cheshire Architects, a joint practice with Pip Cheshire from 1984 to 1988.
-In 1989 Bossley Cheshire merged with Jasmad and Gibbs Harris to form Jasmax, of which Bossley was a director from 1989 to 1996.
-In 1997/8 he undertook the role of adjunct professor at the newly established Unitec School of Architecture, and continued to lecture there for many years.
-In 1996 Pete Bossley Architects was reestablished.
+In 1989, Bossley Cheshire merged with JASMaD and Gibbs Harris to form Jasmax, of which Bossley was a director from 1989 to 1996.
+In 1997–1998, he undertook the role of adjunct professor at the newly established Unitec School of Architecture, and continued to lecture there for many years.
+In 1996, Pete Bossley Architects was re-established.
 In 2012 a new company, Bossley Architects, was formed.

 Architectural style and projects

 While studying architecture, Bossley demonstrated an unorthodox personal style, and a strong empathy towards a building's natural environment.
 These aspects are apparent in some of Bossley's most well-known residential designs such as the Waterfall Bay House, the Brown Vujcich House, and the Okitu House, all of which were award-winning residential designs.
-Bossley's residential designs are characterized by innovative structural elements, bright colour accents, strong geometry, and dramatic individuality.
+Bossley's residential designs are characterised by innovative structural elements, bright colour accents, strong geometry, and dramatic individuality.
 Bossley recently designed the pavilion holiday accommodation in Hawke's Bay, New Zealand, a structure that has the distinction of being located adjacent to a house designed by acclaimed Māori architect John Scott.